We are all vulnerable… and we are all resilient

-Attachment aware settings: Attunement, attachment, attainment
+Attachment aware schools: Attunement, attachment, attainment

 Optimal brain function is not just about effective learning; it is also a health and safety issue.
 When brains are closed down by unregulated stress people are traumatised.
 Traumatised people are at risk of physical and mental health problems, losing the ability to self-regulate their feelings and behaviour, being unable to think clearly or process information accurately, and becoming unable to participate in positive social relationships.